Blog

 How does a management company help with taxes?

-A management company centralizes administrative and strategic services, then charges reasonable fees to your operating entities.
-Those fees are deductible to the operating entities and can redirect income into a more controlled environment, when appropriate and compliant.
+A management company centralizes services and charges reasonable fees to operating entities.
+Those fees can be deductible to the operating entities.
+The arrangement must be documented, priced reasonably, and supported by real services.

 When should I consider creating a holding company?

-A holding company is worth considering once you have, or intend to build, multiple business lines, assets, or properties.
-It simplifies ownership, improves liability separation, and makes tax and estate planning more strategic.
+Consider a holding company once you have (or plan to build) multiple business lines, assets, or properties.
+It can simplify ownership, improve liability separation, and support tax and estate planning.

 Final Thoughts